mapkyca/known-ipfs/Readme.md

 I have [filed an issue](https://github.com/cloutier/php-ipfs-api/issues/12) with the author, but the composer package is updated to what's currently on github, running a ```composer install``` will likely break the plugin.

+## Still to do

+This plugin functionally does not change how files are actually stored - a local object is still created , although the data itself is stored elsewhere.

+Could this be done more efficiently?
+For example, could a direct link be provided?
+Likely this would require some core hooks - for example a getFileURL() on file objects.

 ## See

 * Author: [Marcus Povey](https://www.marcus-povey.co.uk)